This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 2 large carrots roughly chopped
+- 2 large carrots, roughly chopped

-- 2 stalks celery roughly chopped
+- 2 stalks celery, roughly chopped

-- 1 large yellow onion roughly chopped
+- 1 large yellow onion, roughly chopped

 - 3-4 garlic cloves

-- Kosher salt & ground black pepper to taste
+- Kosher salt & ground black pepper, to taste

-- 1.5 lb lean ground beef
+- 1.5 pounds lean ground beef

-- 6 oz tomato paste one can
+- 6 ounces tomato paste, one can

-- 28 oz crushed tomatoes one can
+- 28 ounces crushed tomatoes, one can

-- 2 cups low-sodium chicken broth beef or vegetable broth will work
+- 2 cups low-sodium chicken broth, beef or vegetable broth will work

-- 3-4 sprigs fresh rosemary chopped
+- 3-4 sprigs fresh rosemary, chopped

-- 10-12 sprigs fresh thyme leaves picked
+- 10-12 sprigs fresh thyme, leaves picked

 - 2 bay leaves